jupahe64/Avalonia.UpDock/README.md

 - Drag Tab to the border of the docking host ''

 ## Getting started
-Add DockingHost, Design a Layout using SplitPanels (make sure to set Fractions and Orientation) and fill the slots with Children of type SplitPanel or DockingTabControl.
+Add a `DockSpacePanel`, Design a Layout using `SplitPanel`s (make sure to set Fractions and Orientation) and fill the slots with Children of type `SplitPanel` or `DockingTabControl`.
-*Technically you can use any Control but only DockingTabControl supports dragging tabs out*
+*Technically you can use any `Control` but only `RearrangeTabControl` supports dragging tabs out*

 ### An Example